It is almost impossible to find an understandable explanation of all these things from the title on the entire Internet!

 Miner received money from two sources.

 First, the sender pays.
 It’s not free to send bitcoins.

-On the 150 $usd (worth of bitcoins) that Antonio sends to James, Antonio will pay another dollar or two (in bitcoins) as a reward for the miner who first hit the right number, and thus enabled the transaction to take place.
+On the $150 (worth of bitcoins ofc) that Antonio sends to James, Antonio will pay another dollar or two (again, in bitcoins) as a reward for the miner who first hit the right number, and thus enabled the transaction to take place.
 So, it’s something like a commission for sending money in the bank, only there is no bank here, but your commission was given to the lucky miner.

-The second part of the miner’s reward is a certain amount of bitcoin that is automatically generated from nothing, the moment the miner discovers the number.
-It’s a reward for helping with the transaction.
+The second part of the miner’s reward is a certain amount of bitcoin that is automatically generated out of thin air, the moment the miner discovers the number.
+This amount is programmed into the Bitcoin’s algorithm.